Arturo-Granados/learning-airflow/Section_1/introduction_to_airflow.md

 ## Why Airflow?

 Airflow is a batch workflow orchestration platform.
-The Airflow framework contains operators to connect with many technologies and is easily extensible to connect with a new technology
+The Airflow framework contains operators to connect with many technologies and is easily extensible to connect with a new technology.

 ## Components

 ### Principals

-Web server -> let get access to the UI
+Web server -> Flask server with Giunicorn that give access to the UI.

-Taks       -> taks is a basic unit of execution of airflow(task are arranged into dag's)

-Scheduler  -> schedule the tasks
+Scheduler  -> Schedule the tasks.

-Metastore  -> database where the metadata are store
+Metastore  -> Database where the metadata are store.

 ### Aditionals

-Executor   -> class definning how your task should be eecuted
+Executor   -> Class definning how your task should be executed.

-Worker     -> Process/sub process executing your task
+Worker     -> Process/sub process executing your tasks.

+### Diference between Executor and Worker
+The executor define how your taks are going to be  executed in wich system and a worker is the procces where yuor task is effetively executed.

 ## Important concepts

+### Taks
+Taks is a basic unit of execution of airflow(task are arranged into dag's).

 ### DAG'S:
 Directed Acyclic Graph. is a collection of tasks with dependencies that represent a workflow or data pipeline.
 A DAG is defined as a Python script that creates a DAG object and adds tasks to it using Airflow's Python API.